 To check which pitch and clay/silt content produced fast speed and more bounce, tests were performed.

-In bounce test, a ball was dropped from 6 feet height on both pitches following a standard and the bounces on both pitches were noted down.
-In the case of first pitch having 100% clay and no silt, the bounce came out to be 2.3 feet.
+In the bounce test, a ball was dropped from 6 feet height on both pitches following a standard and the bounces on both pitches were noted down.
+In the case of the first pitch having 100% clay and no silt, the bounce came out to be 2.3 feet.
 The second pitch with 50% clay and 50% silt content showed a bounce of 1.8 feet.

-The pace test was not easy to conduct for not having speed gun or speed measuring instruments but after myriads of careful observations and making videos and processing it in computer, it indicated that pace in the case of pitch composed of 100% clay content is more than the pitch consisted of 50% clay and 50% silt.
+The pace test was not easy to conduct for not having speed gun or speed measuring instruments but after myriads of careful observations and making videos and processing it on the computer, it indicated that pace in the case of pitch composed of 100% clay content is more than the pitch consisted of 50% clay and 50% silt.

-Both these tests were indicative of the fact that pitch’s behavior primarily depends on upon the clay/silt content.
+Both these tests were indicative of the fact that pitch’s behavior primarily depends on the clay/silt content.
 It was clear that bounce and speed were enhanced with an increase in clay content.
 And silt content abridged the performance of the pitch.

-The environment and weather of the region would also cause certain effects on the behavior of the pitch but take preventive measures like covering the pitch when the pitch is idle, or no activity or match is going on, can decrease the exposure of pitch to environment leading to fewer effects.
+The environment and weather of the region would also cause certain effects on the behavior of the pitch but taking preventive measures like covering the pitch when the pitch is idle, or no activity or match is going on, can decrease the exposure of pitch to the environment leading to fewer effects.

-Keeping in view the emotional and financial investment of the people of Pakistan in this game more researches need to be done so that the players can be better equipped when they are not playing on home ground.
+Keeping in view the emotional and financial investment of the people of Pakistan in this game more researches needs to be done so that the players can be better equipped when they are not playing on home ground.
 One of the factors behind the amazing performances of teams like Australia and New Zealand on different grounds is that their governments invest in the training and equipment of the team.
 If the government of Pakistan is interested in uplifting cricket, there are obvious steps that need to be taken.